worldbank/gld/Support/Z - GLD Ecosystem Tools/GLD files update check/README.md

 Make sure to keep the `replace` option.
 This is not necessary the first time but will allow Stata to overwrite the code if we update this function (and now you would need alert for those updates, technically.
 It never ends...
 Sorry!
 Much less likely, though).

+### Creating a CSV file listing the surveys you have

 With the programme installed, you need to create first a CSV file with the files you currently have and wish to check.
 The file should have a single column (the first) and have a header at the top (the header name does not matter as long as Stata can read it - variable names must start with a letter or an underscore) like the file shown in the screenshot below.

 <br></br>
 ![Example of CSV list of surveys](utilities/screenshot_csv_list_surveys.PNG)
 <br></br>

 Store the file somewhere on your system and note the path to the file.
-This is the only argument to be passed to the function.
-The example file is stored in `"C:\Users\wb529026\OneDrive - WBG\Desktop\example_list_surveys.csv"`, so in the example the code is:
+This is the only argument necessary to be passed to the function.
+The example file is stored in `"C:\Users\wb529026\OneDrive - WBG\Desktop\example_list_surveys.csv"`.

+### Running the function - Only with filepath argument

+, so in the example the code is:

 ```
 gld_check_latest, filepath("C:\Users\wb529026\OneDrive - WBG\Desktop\example_list_surveys.csv")